playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 > While there ARE tags that may potentially  impact SEO somewhat significantly, it's unlikely `<ul>` and `<li>` would significantly impact your SEO scores.
 >
-> Needless to say, it's still good to use symantic (correctly tagged) HTML as there are users that use screen-readers that will benefit greatly from these minor changes.
-Additionally, it can make code more readable and parsable with automated tools
+> Needless to say, it's still good to use semantic (correctly tagged) HTML as people that use screen-readers and other assistive technologies benefit greatly from these minor changes.
+Additionally, it can make code more readable and parsable with automated tools.

 We're able to even add further metadata to an element by using attributes.
-For example, let's say that I want to add a title to the list to be read upon a screen reader gaining focus on the element, we could use the `aria-label` attribute:
+For example, let's say that I want to add a title to the list to be read upon a screen reader gaining focus on the element; we could use the `aria-label` attribute:

 ```html
 <ol aria-label="My favorite fruits">